tiprankstipranks

 Our profitability will suffer if we are not able to price appropriately, effectively utilize new technologies, maintain employee and asset utilization levels and control our costs.

-Our profitability is largely a function of the efficiency with which we utilize our assets, and in particular our people and delivery centers, and the pricing that we are able to obtain for our services.
-Our utilization rates are affected by a number of factors, including our ability to transition employees from completed projects to new assignments, hire and assimilate new employees, forecast demand for our services and thereby maintain an appropriate headcount in each of our geographies and manage attrition, and our need to devote time and resources to training, professional development and other typically non-chargeable activities.
-The prices we are able to charge for our services are affected by a number of factors, including our clients' perceptions of our ability to add value through our services, competition, introduction of new services, technologies (including generative AI) or products by us or our competitors, our ability to accurately estimate, attain and sustain revenues from client engagements, margins and cash flows over long contract periods and general economic and political conditions.
+Our profitability is largely a function of how efficiently we utilize our assets and the pricing that we are able to obtain for our services and solutions.
+Our utilization rates are affected by a number of factors, including our ability to transition employees from completed projects to new assignments, hire and assimilate new employees, forecast demand for our services, match our employees' skills with client demand, manage attrition as well as our need to devote time and resources to training, professional development and other typically non-chargeable activities.
+The prices we are able to charge for our services are affected by a number of factors, including our clients' perceptions of our ability to add value through our services, competition, introduction of new services, technologies (including generative and agentic AI) or products by us or our competitors, our ability to accurately estimate, attain and sustain revenues from client engagements, margins and cash flows over long contract periods and general economic and political conditions.
 Therefore, if we are unable to price appropriately or manage our asset utilization levels, there could be a material adverse effect on our business, results of operations and financial condition.
 Our profitability is also a function of our ability to control our costs and improve our efficiency.
 As we increase the number of our employees and grow our business, we may not be able to manage the significantly larger and more geographically diverse workforce that may result and our profitability may decrease or may not improve.
 New taxes may also be imposed on our services such as sales taxes or service taxes which could affect our competitiveness as well as our profitability.
 Additionally, we may fail to appropriately estimate our costs in agreeing to provide new or novel services with unique pricing arrangements or service delivery requirements.

 Tech & Innovation